Thoracic Aortic Aneurysm

 Surgery is the best treatment if your aneurysm is large or fast growing because it may rupture and cause internal bleeding.
 Surgery addresses the problem by replacing the damaged area in your aorta.

-OHSU’s Thoracic Aorta Program offers the most advanced treatments for aortic aneurysms.
+OHSU's Heart Surgery Program offers the most advanced treatments for aortic aneurysms.
 Treatments include endovascular surgery, which is less invasive than open chest surgery and can reduce your recovery time.
 We’re also pioneering new surgical techniques that can repair, rather than replace, an aortic valve affected by an aneurysm.
 To learn more, contact OHSU Adult Cardiac Surgery at 503 494-7820.